ddddavidmartin/Pre-commit-hooks/README.md

 * Tested on Linux and Mac OS
 * The hooks can easily be extended and run side by side with existing ones

-## Example
+## Usage example

-Everything is explained more easily with a few pictures.
-For example the [Uncrustify](http://uncrustify.sourceforge.net/) hook.
+Sometimes pictures say more than a thousand words.
+Below is an exemplary workflow using the [Uncrustify](http://uncrustify.sourceforge.net/) hook.

 * Add or edit a file and work on some code